BG6TNB/APRS-Protocol-Reference/documents/mice-data-format/mice-data-payload.md

 - The encoded longitude.
 - The encoded course and speed.
 - The display Symbol Code and Symbol Table Identifier.
 - An optional field, containing either Mic-E telemetry data or a Mic-E status text string.
-The status string can contain plain text, Maidenhead locator or the station’s altitude.
+The status string can contain plain text, Maidenhead locator or the station's altitude.